Understanding Your E-Commerce Cash Flow Statement

 - Interest paid on debt

-- Cash payments towards finance leases and financing obligations
+- Cash payments toward finance leases and financing obligations

 An e-commerce business may come across scenarios that require it to treat certain cash flows differently in the cash flow statement.
 Let’s say a business buys a fixed asset on deferred payment.
-In this case, the business will have to consider both interest and principal loan amounts for acquiring the fixed asset.
+In this case, the business must consider interest and principal loan amounts to acquire the fixed asset.
 Accordingly, the interest will be showcased under financing activity.
-While the principal loan amount will be showcased under the investment activity.
+At the same time, the principal loan amount will be showcased under the investment activity.

-Besides this, there are even cases when different businesses need to showcase a specific activity differently.
+Besides this, there are cases when different businesses need to showcase a specific activity differently.
 For instance, the stock purchase is an operating activity for a stock brokerage business.
-While it is an investment activity for an e-commerce business.
+At the same time, it is an investment activity for an e-commerce business.